A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 20}

 Third, with a deeper, decoupled pipeline, the kernel needs precise mbarrier phase tracking.
-Since the pipeline is a circular buffer, the barrier parity has to exactly match the reuse cadence to avoid overwriting data the consumer hasn't read yet:
+Since the pipeline is a circular buffer, barrier parity has to match the reuse cadence exactly; otherwise the producer can overwrite data the consumer has not read:

 1const int stage = k_iter % NUM_STAGES;